quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.rst

 Defining a simple model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we want to find the resonance of some device.
-We expect to find it's resonance somewhere in the low 6GHz range, but manufacturing imperfections makes it impossible to know exactly without inspection.
+We expect to find it's resonance somewhere in the low 6 GHz range, but manufacturing imperfections makes it impossible to know exactly without inspection.

 We first create `freq`: a :class:`~quantify.measurement.Settable` with a :class:`~qcodes.instrument.parameter.Parameter` to represent the frequency of the signal probing the resonator, followed by a custom :class:`~quantify.measurement.Gettable` to mock (i.e. emulate) the resonator.
-The Resonator will return a Lorentzian shape centered on the resonant frequency.
+The :class:`!Resonator` will return a Lorentzian shape centered on the resonant frequency.
 Our :class:`~quantify.measurement.Gettable` will read the setpoints from `freq`, in this case a 1D array.

-.. note:: The `Resonator` :class:`~quantify.measurement.Gettable` has a new field `batched` set to `True`.
+.. note:: The `Resonator` :class:`~quantify.measurement.Gettable` has a new attribute `.batched` set to `True`.
 This property informs the :class:`~quantify.measurement.MeasurementControl` that it will not be in charge of iterating over the setpoints, instead the `Resonator` manages its own data acquisition.
+Similarly, the `freq` :class:`~quantify.measurement.Settable` must have a `.batched=True` so that the :class:`~quantify.measurement.MeasurementControl` hands over the setpoints correctly.

 .. jupyter-execute::